 Disable the fuel system by removing the fuel pump relay.

 This will prevent fuel from being injected into the cylinders as you crank the engine.

-As your taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plugs ceramic insulator to break, and this will cause a misfire!
+As you' re taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plug's ceramic insulator to break, and this will cause a misfire!

 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder (this is the spark plug hole closest to the drive belt).

 IMPORTANT: Hand tighten the compression gauge only!
 Do not use any type of tool to get it tight.

 When the tester is set up, ask your helper to crank the engine.
 Your job is to keep your eye on the compression tester's gauge.